fossabot/oep-python-online/CONTRIBUTING.md

 5. Fix or add your own features.
 Commit and push to your forked version of the repository.
 When everything is tested and ready to be incorporated into the master version make a pull request via GitHub.
+6. Run tests and use the linter!
-6. Make a Pull Request to get your feature(s) added to the main repository.
+7. Make a Pull Request to get your feature(s) added to the main repository.

 Usual git workflow:
 1. ` git clone <your_forked_repo>`